Codex workflow repository guide

 Disclaimer

-This page and the linked repository are provided for informational and practical workflow use.
+This page and the linked repository are provided for informational and practical workflow reference.
 They are offered as-is, without warranty of completeness, fitness for a particular purpose, or continued availability.
-Any use in real operational workflows is at your own discretion.
-Contents may change over time.
+Any use in real operational workflows is at your own discretion, and contents may change over time.